 Every year, the Liu Institute for Global Issues and Green College invite applications for the position of Liu Institute Visiting Fellow in Residence at Green College.

 The position offers the opportunity for one influential scholar, activist, artist, leader, or practitioner to become a member of the SPPGA community for a 4-month period with the aim of facilitating problem-based interdisciplinary research on global issues.

 The Visiting Fellow also participates in the intellectual and social life of Green College, a graduate residential college with a mandate for interdisciplinary studies.

 We work closely with the Graduate and Postdoctoral Studies office on matters relating to admission, awards, and marketing of SPPGA’s flagship program, the Master of Public Policy and Global Affairs program.

-We have regularly partnered on sustainability-related events with PICS such as a discussion with Richard Kinley, former Deputy Executive Secretary of the United Nations Climate Change Secretariat, on the Paris Agreement.
+We regularly partner on sustainability-related events with PICS such as a discussion with Karen Mahon Carrington on "Hope vs Hopium – Is There a Role for Hope in the Climate Era?" and with Richard Kinley, former Deputy Executive Secretary of the United Nations Climate Change Secretariat, on the Paris Agreement.

 PICS is a dynamic knowledge network that brings together leading researchers from B.C. and around the world to study the impacts of climate change and to develop positive approaches to mitigation and adaptation.

-SPPGA and the International Student Development office, along with the UBC WUSC Program, have partnered together in a working group of UBC and community partners to host an annual symposium on refugee and migration issues since 2016.
+SPPGA and the International Student Development office, along with the UBC WUSC Program, have been collaborating since 2016 in a working group of UBC and community partners to host an annual symposium on refugee and migration issues.